-As I was recovering, I started wondering how we could have been better prepared and supported throughout the process.
+As I was recovering from giving birth, I started wondering how we could have been better prepared and supported throughout the process.
 Through my research, I found that’s exactly where a doula comes in.
-I became very inspired to educate and empower other women and families so that they could feel prepared for their births – instead of being scared and unsure as my husband and I had been.
+I became very inspired to educate and empower families so that they could feel prepared for their births – instead of being scared and unsure as my husband and I had been.

 One of the most common questions doulas get is if they are the same as midwives.
 While doulas and midwives often work together, they provide very different types of assistance.